sharktrexer/Know_Thyself/README.md

   - Currently: A front and backend web service skeleton to build for completed prototype logic to be contained in.

 - **Story Editor Update (v2.5)**
 An ability to create and write your own branching stories that you can play through yourself or share with others!
+Will most likely connect to a database to store the stories.
 This won't be a separate project but an update to this one.
 This one is a big ***MAYBE.***